herofilo/MSWally/MSWally/README.txt

 A little tool for hacking the walls in a set of the scenes in a Moviestorm movie description file, including:
 	- Height of selected walls
 	- Thickness of selected walls
-	- Z-Offset of selected walls, for creating tilted walls
+	- Z-Offset of selected walls, for creating skewed and raised walls

 WHAT'S NEW: